DavidSlaughter/Wuu2/README.md

 # Wuu2

 A fun little project for learning weighted probability and using different text (.ttf) files.
-A short program that generates a random adjective, color, and animal, for greeting someone with.
+The program generates a random adjective, color, and animal, for greeting someone with.

 Uses classes, weighted probability (Mersenne Twister), many data types such as strings and booleans, and SFML (Standard Fast Media Library).